danielbernalb/PMS/README.md

-# PMST Library forked of PMS Library
+# PMST Library
-Arduino library for Plantower PMS and PMS T sensors.
-Supports PMSx003 and PMSx003T sensors (1003, 3003, 5003, 5003T, 6003, 7003, 7003T, A003).
+Arduino library for Plantower PMS and PMS T sensors, forked from fu-hsi/PMS Supports PMSx003 and PMSx003T sensors (1003, 3003, 5003, 5003T, 6003, 7003, 7003T, A003).
 ## Installation
 Just use Arduino Library Manager and search "PMS_T Library" in Sensors category.